kahsay-GT/kahsay-GT/README.md

 💼 I have experience in:
 - Frontend: HTML, CSS, JavaScript, Vue.js, React
-- Backend: Node.js, Express, Python
+- Backend: Laravel, Node.js, Python
-- Database: MongoDB, PostgreSQL
+- Database: MongoDB, MySQL

-📫 You can reach me at [your.email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).
+📫 You can reach me at kahsay21a@gmail@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).

-🌟 Fun fact: I love [Your Hobby or Interest Outside of Coding]!
+🌟 Fun fact: I love Sport!